ashsmith/Observer-Example-Magento/README.md

-#Meteorify Observer Example
+#Observer Example

-This is a module I have created to go along side my blog post [Making use of Observers in Magento](http://www.meteorify.com/2012/12/making-observers-magento/)
+This is a module I have created to go along side my blog post [Making use of Observers in Magento](http://ashsmith.co/2012/12/making-use-of-observers-in-magento/)